RocketRace/RocketRace/README.md

 # Hey all! ✨

-I'm Olivia (or RocketRace), a student studying automated systems development.
+I'm Olivia (or RocketRace), a Finnish student of computer sciences.
 In my free time, I dive head-first into esoteric software.
 I believe that programming can be a form of artistic expression which brings out the untapped potential in "unconventional" code.
 I strive for my projects to raise questions not asked before, or to cross the boundary of what is considered "realistic".
 Below are a few of my ventures!

 | Link | Project |
 |:----:|:--------|